 When operating in Head Up or True Motion, be sure to turn on your target trail function and set it for long trails to help track travelling flocks.

-To start using the new fishing charts, you will need to download and install the newest software version 2.02.
-Once this new software version is loaded onto your system, you will see a new menu item under Charts, when you turn the RotoKey.
-You can now select from Raster, Vector and Fishing.
-Click on the images on the right for larger views.
+To start using the fishing charts, you will need to have downloaded and installed the latest software revision.
+You will see a new menu item under Charts when you turn the RotoKey.
+You can now select from Raster, Vector and Fishing charts.